Skip to main content

 Setup: list of proxies with the same login password for all proxies

-In this case, the proxy list must have the format login:password@ip:port, , and in the checker settings it is enough to specify Use proxy authorization
+In this case, the proxy list must have the format login:password@ip:port; in the checker settings, it is sufficient to specify Use proxy authorization.

 Setup: list of proxies with different passwords for each proxy